 "In every walk with nature, one receives far more than he seeks."
 John Muir

-I'm enjoying exploring some stylised, figurative forms, and some abstract work is on my to do list.
+I'm enjoying exploring some stylised, figurative forms, and some abstract work.
 Not wanting to limit myself to a particular subject or style, I like to have a go at whatever finds it's way into my thoughts and ideas.
 The starting point for a sculpture may come from any direction, a moment of inspiration, a visual image, a word, maybe even a dream!
 ‘Seeing’ the design in the stone also happens, since much of my source materials are irregularly shaped rocks, rather than squared off blocks and I like to use the natural features of the boulder if I can.
 The colour of the stone may also kindle an idea, or I may decide on the subject, sketch and model, then try and seek the right stone for it.
 If I use a representative style, I'm increasingly focusing more on form and pleasing lines, curves, shapes, than detail, attempting to capture the essence and emotion of the subject, and trying to create a stylised fusion of the subject with the colour, texture and beauty of the rock I'm working with.
 My sculptures are carved and polished as much as I can manage by hand.
 The process is slower, but allows for the work to change, evolve, and perhaps define itself in certain ways.
 It also makes the work more peaceful, pleasing, and often actually meditative for me.
 Power tools, whilst being extremely useful at times, especially as my body ages, are also noisy and dusty to work with!